startpenghubingzhou/AnywhereEFI/README.md

 [![Build Status](https://travis-ci.org/yangsenlin/snsdemo.svg?branch=master)](https://travis-ci.org/yangsenlin/snsdemo)

 AnywhereEFI is a useful command  for EFI management  in Hackintosh.
 It is overwritten from the sh version of AnywhereEFI written by me(the origin version has  been deleted now).
+This project observe the GPLv2 license.